+Students are expected to regularly participate, discuss, and answer questions in in-person lectures.
 Students may miss class, for a variety of reasons including those related to COVID-19.
 As much as possible, please stay in contact with the instructor so that we can discuss accommodations should they be needed.